 Unfortunately, bandwidth throttling is real and it’s here to stay.
 There are different ways ISPs can throttle traffic, but the most common ones involve inspecting your traffic: if you’re streaming or downloading large files, they may want to slow your connection down.
 They might also have agreements with certain sites to slow down the connections to other sites.

 In any case, a premium VPN will make it impossible for your ISP to inspect your traffic.
 Without knowing what you’re doing, they won’t be able to throttle your traffic (not in this way, anyway).

 As I mentioned before, connecting to a distant location can slow your traffic.
 In rare cases, however, it can have a positive impact.
 It all has to do with how your ISP routes your traffic.

 Your ISP may have certain partners or infrastructure that they prefer sending your traffic through.
 The “roadmap” they choose for your traffic may or may not actually be the most efficient path – it may send you through poor infrastructure or to distant countries you don’t need to visit.
 Connecting to another VPN location can completely change the path your traffic takes, and if the new path is more efficient, you’ll experience an increase in speed.

 In most cases, you can expect your internet speed to take a hit when using a VPN.
-However, with the right tools, techniques and settings, you can achieve the best VPN speed possible.
+That's because your traffic is being routed through a VPN server, creating one extra step in the data transfer process.
+But using the right tools, techniques and settings, you can achieve the best VPN speed possible.
 Check out these 8 tips: